Statue of Captain Albert Ball: Design

 The sculpture stands on a Portland stone plinth, designed by the architect Edwin Alfred Rickards, two sides of which have relief carvings depicting an S.E.5a biplane, one flying over trenches and the other flying above clouds.
 The other two sides bear inscriptions within cartouches.
 Each inscription includes a reference to the motto of the nascent RAF, "Per ardua ad astra" ("By labour to the stars").
 One inscription reads: "CAPT.
 ALBERT BALL V.C. / 7TH ROBIN HOOD BATTALION SHERWOOD FORESTERS / ATTACHED ROYAL FLYING CORPS, DSO (2 BARS) MC / CROIX DE CHEVALIER, LEGION D'HONNEUR, / ORDER OF ST GEORGE (RUSSIAN) / HON.
 FREEMAN OF THE CITY OF NOTTINGHAM / PER ARDUA AD ASTRA".
 And the other inscription reads "IN THE AIR / HE GAVE MOST CONSPICUOUS / AND GALLANT SERVICE TO / HIS COUNTRY AND WAS KILLED / IN ACTION FIGHTING GLORIOUSLY / MAY 7TH 1917 AGED 20 YEARS / PER ARDUA AD ASTRA".

 The plinth rests on a tiered grey granite base, with three lobed steps.
 The base has bronze fittings, including eternal flames, a feather, a laurel wreath, and architectural feet.

 The memorial was unveiled by Air Marshal Sir Hugh Trenchard on 8 September 1921.
 Trenchard had served as commander of the Royal Flying Corps in France from August 1915 to January 1918, and then Chief of the Air Staff.
 The ceremony included a flypast by a squadron of RAF aircraft.

 A bronze cast of Poole's model for the statue is held by the National Portrait Gallery, London, donated by Ball's parents in 1929.

-The statue is known to have inspired the song "Brave Captain" by English progressive rock band Big Big Train on their 2017 album Grimspound.
+The statue inspired the song "Brave Captain" by English progressive rock band Big Big Train on their 2017 album Grimspound.